 Breast cancer is the second-most common cancer in the United States, affecting one in eight women.
 Given its prevalence, plenty of us are looking for easy preventative steps to lower our cancer risk, like eating healthy and balanced meals.

 But while your diet is important for reducing the risk of breast cancer, scientists now believe that when you eat is just as important as what you eat when it comes to breast cancer prevention.
 That’s where intermittent fasting comes in.

 What is intermittent fasting?

-Intermittent fasting is the practice of switching between times of eating and times of fasting through the day.
-Typically fasts are anywhere from 12 to 16 hours following by eating periods of eight to 12 hours.
+Intermittent fasting is the practice of switching between times of eating and times of fasting throughout the day.
+Typically, fasts are anywhere from 12 to 16 hours followed by eating periods of eight to 12 hours.